furrtek/SiliconRE/Sega/315-5195/README.md

 It seems that after reset, the M68K has control of banking and r/w registers (MCU_MODE low, see K20).
 As soon as the MCU performs a write, control is given to it forever until the next reset (MCU_MODE high).

+The M68K can't read the Z80 reply data directly, only the MCU can.
+It probably reads the data, messes with it (?), and initiates a write operation to place it in 68k RAM.

 The /CS outputs can only be active when there are no pending interrupts, and the external (M68K-driven) or internal (DMA-driven) /AS is active.